When is p-hacking detectable?: Detectable and Undetectable -hacking

-In principle, selective reporting can take many forms and is not limited to the three illustrative examples above.
-The meta-analyst does not know the form of selective reporting or the distribution of true effects and will not attempt to learn these.
-Instead, they wish only to determine whether the distribution of reported $t$-scores $f_{T|R}$ can be explained without selective reporting.
-We now state the meta-analyst's null hypothesis ${\mathbf{H}_0}$ in Equation (\ref{eq:h0}) below.
+The form of selective reporting can be almost anything.
+The meta-analyst does not know what form it takes or the distribution of true effects and will not attempt to learn these.
+Instead, they wish only to determine whether the distribution of reported $t$-statistics can be explained without selective reporting.

 The meta-analyst's null hypothesis ${\mathbf{H}_0}$ states that there is some distribution of true effects $\Pi$ that explains the population $t$-curve without any selective reporting.
+We write this formally in Line (\ref{eq:h0}) below.

+We will see later on that $\mathbf{H}_0:$ is true if and only if $T \mid R$ has a PDF $f_{T\mid R}$ that is sufficiently smooth.\footnote{To be precise, ${\mathbf{H}_0}$ is true when the deconvolved function $e^{\zeta^2/2}\phi_{T\mid R}(\zeta)$ is a valid characteristic function where $\phi_{T\mid R}$ is the characteristic function of the reported $t$-statistic.
+This can only occur when $\phi_{T\mid R}$ has thin tails, i.e. the PDF $f_{T\mid R}$ is smooth.} Therefore if $f_{T\mid R}$ has a discontinuity or oscillates rapidly, then it could not have arisen ``naturally" and ${\mathbf{H}_0}$ is violated.
+While some violations of ${\mathbf{H}_0}$ are apparent to the naked eye (e.g. jumps or kinks), others are not \citep{simonsohn2020phacking}.

-When $T\sim N(h,1)$ but ${\mathbf{H}_0}$ is false, then there must be selective reporting.
+When ${\mathbf{H}_0}$ is false, then something has distorted the $t$-curve.
 However, the converse does not hold.
 If ${\mathbf{H}_0}$ is true, then either there is no selective reporting, or selective reporting is {\it undetectable}.
 We formally define the term ``undetectable" below.